Download the Study Overview

 11. I have a question about the cadence CD.
 Is it available online via the website?
 Or does the school have to purchase it?

 You may actually download each of the four cadence audio files directly from the website.
 Click "play" on the audio cadence, and then when it begins playing, you can right click or control-click and click "Save audio as", and save the cadence file to use from whatever device you have to play it.
 Alternately, instead of clicking the link to play the audio in your browser, simply right-click or control-click on the audio cadence link and choose "download linked file."
+The cadence CD is no longer sold via traditional sources.
+However, you might find a cadence CD on Ebay or another non-publisher site.

 Thank you for reading.
 We hope these answers have helped you be better equipped to participate in the project!